-- 1. Equity component of the 2024 STI outcome will be in the form of performance rights awarded under the Company's Equity Incentive Plan Rules.
+1. Equity component of the 2024 STI outcome will be in the form of performance rights awarded under the Company's Equity Incentive Plan Rules.

-- 2. The number of performance rights to be awarded under the 2024 STI has been determined by dividing the cash value of the equity component of the 2024 STI outcome by \$0.27 (rounded to the nearest performance right).
+The number of performance rights to be awarded under the 2024 STI has been determined by dividing the cash value of the equity component of the 2024 STI outcome by \$0.27 (rounded to the nearest performance right).

-- Subject to rounding.
+3. Subject to rounding.

-- 4. Mr Tuck ceased as KMP on 1 August 2024.

-- Mr Albert ceased as KMP on 30 April 2024.
+5. Mr Albert ceased as KMP on 30 April 2024.